fdasabino/Project_python_mls3/README.md

 ## Project Goals

--   The main goal with this project is demonstrate the power of python programing language, And how simple it is to implement a basic application concept.
+-   The main goal with this project is demonstrate the power of python programing language, and how simple it is to implement a basic application concept.

 -   Nasa vs Aliens is a game developed to bring back the nostalgia of the 80s and 90s 2d games.
 This application target is mostly